What can nurses claim on taxes?

 If you are a nurse or a healthcare practitioner; when you are doing the long shift hours and looking after patients; doing extra agency nursing shifts to save a little extra, or having to do overtime hours, filing your tax return would be the last thing on your mind.

-In this article, we are going to discuss all things tax: tax returns, tax deductions, how to reduce your taxable income, and the expenses nurses and midwives can claim as a tax deduction.
+In this article, we discuss all things tax: tax returns, tax deductions, how to reduce your taxable income, and the expenses nurses and midwives can claim as a tax deduction.
 Keep reading to find out more.

 TL;DR